top of page

 Josh Eggleton MBE

-an innovator for sustainable food and community
+An innovator for sustainable food and community

 Josh Eggleton is a celebrated chef and restaurateur from Bristol, known for his commitment to sustainability and modern British cuisine.
 Raised in South Bristol, his early culinary influences came from his family.
 He began working in a local fish and chip shop at 15 and later won the prestigious Gordon Ramsay College Scholar competition in 2003.
 This took him to world-renowned restaurants, including The French Laundry in California and Chanterelle in New York.